bloxstreet/support/docs/mr+-information/training-guide.md

 At :00, which is the exact time of the training session's commencement, the Host should type the command "/e :slock".
 The Co-Host should send the second group shout.
 Once all the LRs have become silent, the Host can proceed to deliver their introduction lines.
 In the event that any LRs fail to comply with the requirement to remain silent, the Host and Co-Host have the authority to remove them from the server.

-**Host:** *Greetings, everyone, and welcome to this training session!
+<font color="#0F52BA">**Host:**</font> *Greetings, everyone, and welcome to this training session!
 You will start your training by watching a presentation on the monitors.
 For your success, your undivided attention is required.*

 <font color="#0F52BA">**Host:**</font> *Please keep in mind that chatting or distracting others is strictly prohibited at this time and will result in a removal from the server.*